HETIC-MT-P2021/aio-group3-proj01/COMMIT_CONVENTIONS.md

 The `Tag` is one of the following:

-`Build:`-Changes that affect the build system or external dependencies (npm, make…) `CI:`-Changes concerning the integration or configuration files and scripts (Travis, Ansible, BrowserStack ...)
+`Build:`-Changes that affect the build system or external dependencies (docker, npm, make…) `CI:`-Changes concerning the integration or configuration files and scripts (Travis, Ansible, BrowserStack ...)
 `Feat:`-Added new functionality
 `Fix:`-Bug fix